-But now it’s official as Dublin has been named as one of the top places in the world to spend Christmas.
+But now it’s official as Dublin was named as one of the top places in the world to spend Christmas, in 2018.

 They made their decision looking at “flight costs during the holidays, the price of a restaurant meal on Christmas Day, average annual snowfall, and how soon the Christmas lights are switched on.”

 Dublin comes in at number 10 on their list, after top wintery spots like Helsinki, Quebec, and Berlin.

 Here’s what they have to say about Ireland’s capital at Christmas...

 “If your idea of Christmas heaven is wrapping up warm for an epic pub crawl across endless cobbled streets, then Dublin is the place for you."

 "The iconic Irish city will welcome the festive season from 19th November in 2018, hosting the highly-anticipated Procession of Light that brings everyone together for a memorable celebration meets spectacle.”

 Anyone who’s spent time on Grafton Street at Christmas will agree with the old song that describes the street as “a wonderland, there’s magic in the air”.
 The Christmas lights make the street especially beautiful this time of year as do the Christmas carolers and shop window displays.